-- The Articles of association of the above-mentioned companies established under this law are exempted from the stamp tax and authentication and publishing fees for 5 years from the date of registration in the commercial register, moreover the land contracts of the project are exempted from the registration fees. - The unified customs rate on imported tools, equipment, and machinery necessary for the establishment of the business, is 2%.
+- The Articles of association of the above-mentioned companies established under this law are exempted from the stamp tax and authentication and publishing fees for 5 years from the date of registration in the commercial register.
+The land contracts of the project are also exempted from the registration fees. - The unified customs rate on imported tools, equipment, and machinery necessary for the establishment of the business is 2%.
 This unified customs tax rate shall also apply to all the machinery, equipment, and devices imported by the companies and establishments operating in the public utility projects which are required for the set up or completion of such companies. - There is a decrease in the VAT rate from 14% to 5% on imported tools, equipment, and machinery necessary for the establishment of the business and to be used in production (whether goods or services).
+In order to apply the reduced rate, there are certain documents needs to be in place (i.e. a contract should prove that the equipment imported is necessary for the project production, a letter issued by the ETA, based upon the recommendation of the relevant technical governance authority, allowing to impose the 5 % (reduced rate) upon the importation of such equipment as well as providing a written guarantee to settle any tax difference in case of incorrect documentation).